English for chemistry IV

 4. Participation in oral tasks, e.g. problem solving/ brainstorming/ teamwork+ reports/ debating

-5. Final witten exam
+5. Final witten (and possibly oral) exam

 Practical placement